Emilia1012/ProtocolSupportPocketStuff/README.md

-# ProtocolSupportPocketStuff
+# for loyaltymc
 Does stuff for ProtocolSupport pocket, I guess.

 This plugin provides serveral differing features (or stuff) exclusively for minecraft PE on ProtocolSupport servers.
 ### Features